Overdue Pregnancy: Causes, Risks & Tips to Survive

-A family history of overdue pregnancies may be one cause of an overdue pregnancy.
+A family history of overdue pregnancies may be a cause of an overdue pregnancy.

-The climate may have an impact on the duration of pregnancy as high barometric pressure tends to induce labour while the opposite is true of low barometric pressure.
+Climate may have an impact on the duration of pregnancy, as high barometric pressure tends to induce labour, while the opposite is true of low barometric pressure.

-Sexually Transmitted Diseases, diseases of the liver and systemic endocrine disorders may result in an overdue pregnancy.
+Sexually transmitted diseases (STDs), diseases of the liver, and systemic endocrine disorders may result in an overdue pregnancy.

 10. Increased Maternal Age

 It has been observed that when maternal age is over 35, the chances of an overdue pregnancy are higher.

 Mothers who have developmental or psychological disorders, or those who harbour a strong fear of facing pregnancy or delivery-related complications such as miscarriages and stillbirths may have an overdue pregnancy.